edgedb/edgedb/docs/clients/graphql/graphql.rst

         }
     }

-From the schema above, EdgeDB will expose to GraphQL:
+From the schema above, |Gel| will expose to GraphQL:

 * object types ``Author`` and ``Book``
 * scalars ``String`` and ``ID``